 - Planning Official Training – focus on knowledgeable planning, ethical leadership, effective relationships with city officials, and skilled meeting management.

 - Professional Development Workshops – develop specific skills.
 Topics include Writing for Business in the Public Sector, Project Management, Managing Conflict, and more.

 APAC can also work with you to develop continuing education programs to meet your agency’s or organization’s needs.

 The Arkansas Public Administration Consortium (APAC) is dedicated to improving the quality of public services in Arkansas.
 This work is accomplished primarily through management training for public and nonprofit organizations.
 APAC training is in-depth and develop the practical skills required of public managers.
 Instructors are vetted carefully to make sure they have significant knowledge of their subject area through work or teaching experience.
-Trainings include significant levels of interaction to apply content to participants’ professional lives.
+Training includes significant levels of interaction to apply content to participants’ professional lives.
 Certifications require capstone experiences where participants apply the skills they have developed to their own professional lives.
 In addition, APAC training is offered at a much lower cost than for-profit training or those that require significant travel costs.

 As a Consortium of Arkansas’s Master of Public Administration (MPA) programs, APAC also serves as a link between the programs and the work of public organizations.
 APAC helps: